 Unlike desktop PCs, cooling setups on laptops are restricted by inherent design restraints due to the limited space.
 This leads to higher average temperatures when compared to (most) desktops.
 And on many models, CPU thermals can reach or even surpass 90 degrees Celsius.
 Inadequate thermal setups could lead to thermal throttling.
-This happens when the system reduces CPU and/or GPU clocks to keep the components under their upper thermal throttling threshold (usually set at about 90-95 degrees Celsius when it comes to CPUs).
+This happens when the system reduces CPU and GPU clocks to keep the components under their upper thermal throttling threshold (usually set at about 90-95 degrees Celsius when it comes to CPUs).

-If you’re okay with having less performance you can stay at this step.
-If you want lower thermals while using the most performant power plan, or if you don’t see any improvement when it comes to CPU thermals, try some of the things listed below.
-And remember that, on devices equipped with dedicated graphics cards, changing the power plan could also result in lower GPU clock.
+If you’re OK with having less performance, you can stay at this step.
+If you want lower thermals while using the most performant power plan, or if you don’t see any improvement in CPU thermals, try some of the things listed below.
+And remember that, on devices equipped with dedicated graphics cards, changing the power plan could also result in a lower GPU clock.

 First of all, make sure to use your convertible on a flat and firm surface.
 That means no desk pads, not placing the device on a bed or a couch, or covering it in blankets or such.
-This way you’ll increase the airflow, and most likely improve CPU thermals.
+This way, you’ll increase the airflow and most likely improve CPU thermals.
 Or at least get higher clocks before thermal throttling kicks in.

 First of all, take the device outside, or at least somewhere where you’re fine with having dust all over the place.
 Next, use the compressed air by spraying it in short bursts all over the exhausts.
 Once you’ve done the procedure, turn the laptop back on.
 Then, check the CPU thermals by downloading and running a monitoring software combined with a CPU benchmark.
 Our recommendation is HWiNFO in combination with any version of Cinebench.

-But, before visiting the service, check to see if the fans on your device are set to passive mode.
+But, before visiting the service, check to see if the fans on your device are on passive mode.
 On Windows 10, type “Control Panel” in the search box, then click on the “Hardware and Sound.”
 Once you’re inside the H&S menu, look for the “Power Options,” click on it, and then select the “Change Plan Settings” option in the new window.
 Next, click on the “Change Advanced Power Settings,” and after the “Power Options” box opens, click on the “Advanced Settings” tab.

 If you still have issues, you could create a custom fan curve with a fan control app.
 Our recommendation is FanControl.
 After you download the app, make sure to watch the YouTube tutorial playlist for the app.
 Once you learn how to use the program, tie the fan speed to the CPU temperature.
-To test if the fans are working as they should, set them to go to 100 percent as soon as the CPU surpasses a relatively low temperature (70 degrees Celsius or lower, for instance).
+To test if the fans are working as they should, set them to 100 percent as soon as the CPU surpasses a relatively low temperature (70 degrees Celsius or lower, for instance).
 If all works as supposed to, you can create a custom fan curve.
-A curve that ramps up the CPU fan even during light loads and see whether you’ll get lower CPU thermals.
+A curve that ramps up the CPU fan even during light loads and sees whether you’ll get lower CPU thermals.

-Buy a Cooling Pad
+Buy a cooling pad

 Owners of laptops equipped with AMD Ryzen Mobile CPUs also have a potential silver lining.
 While you cannot undervolt Ryzen Mobile CPUs, there’s a way to tweak their power levels and TDP with a tool called Ryzen Controller.
-Now, we don’t have access to a Ryzen-equipped device but we’ve found this guide on how to use the Ryzen Controller, courtesy of the Hamster Harris YouTube channel.
-It’s quite informative and contains all there’s to know about the tool.
+Now, we don’t have access to a Ryzen-equipped device, but we’ve found this guide on how to use the Ryzen Controller, courtesy of the Hamster Harris YouTube channel.
+It’s pretty informative and contains all there’s to know about the tool.

 Once you open the lid, you should see the fan(s) and the heatsink(s).
-Now, you don’t have to remove the fan but it is an option.
+Now, you don’t have to remove the fan, but it is an option.
 We recommend not removing it and just spraying the compressed air in short, controlled bursts until you notice that there isn’t any more dust coming out of it.
 Next, aim the can at the heatsink and make sure that the air direction is from the inside to the outside of the notebook.

-This way you’ll make sure that any dust coming out of the heatsink won’t settle down on the motherboard or other components.
+This way, you’ll make sure that any dust coming out of the heatsink won’t settle down on the motherboard or other components.
 If the heatsink connects to a cooling fan, try blowing the air to the fan, but in a way that targets both the side of the fan and the heatsink.
-This way you should be able to blow most of the accrued dust out of the heatsink.
+This way, you should be able to blow most of the accrued dust out of the heatsink.
 If you want a detailed video guide, check out this handy guide, courtesy of Gaming Nexus.
 You can also search YouTube for cleaning guides made for your device.

-Apply a new Layer of Thermal Paste
+Apply a new layer of thermal paste

 Thermal compounds based on liquid metal have by far the best cooling potential.
 Liquid metal has a massively higher thermal conductivity compared to regular greases.
 Applying liquid metal can have impressive results and lower your CPU thermals by a massive degree.
 But, liquid metal-based thermal compounds are very tricky to use.
 Further, they can damage your components since they are electrically conductive, are liquid, and can leak.
 Finally, liquid metal will damage aluminum heatsinks.
 So, make sure yours isn’t made of aluminum.

 Oh, and one more thing.
-Liquid metal compounds are quite expensive compared to regular thermal compounds.
+Liquid metal compounds are pretty expensive compared to regular thermal compounds.
 We don’t recommend doing this, and you should perform this procedure at your own risk.
 But, if you want the best results in lowering your mobile CPU thermals, this is the most effective way to get those results.
 LTT YouTube channel did an extensive guide on how to apply liquid metal to a mobile CPU.
-You should definitely watch it if you plan to go full-on liquid metal.
+You should watch it if you plan to go full-on liquid metal.